Discover Charm and Potential area guide By Estate Agents Leytonstone

 The area is a known retreat and retirement area within close proximity to London, the same reasons it is so appreciated today, from as far back as the 18th century when wealthy merchants and financiers chose to make it their home.

-Leytonstone started developing into a larger urban centre once the railway station was open here in 1856 and went on to become a popular place for industrial and office workers.
+Leytonstone started developing into a larger urban centre once the railway station was opened here in 1856 and went on to become a popular place for industrial and office workers.
 To preserve the area’s green spaces, the forest land in the north and east of Leytonstone (80 hectares) was excluded from any development plans through the Epping Forest Act 1878.

 In 1898, Leytonstone hosted the first department store outside central London to have an escalator.
-It is also the birthplace of world-known football star David Beckham and of famed Master of Suspense, Alfred Hitchcock.
+It is also the birthplace of world-known football star David Beckham and of famed Master of Suspense Alfred Hitchcock.

 The Leytonstone Arts Trail Festival